cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

 }
 ```

-You should start to know the drill.
+This is likely a familiar situation.
 Do some more preparation:

-1. In `extensions-gui.ts`, declare an extension method to `CheckersStargateClient` to check whether the move is valid with parameters as they are given in the GUI components:
+1. In `extensions-gui.ts` declare an extension method to `CheckersStargateClient` to check whether the move is valid, with parameters as they are given in the GUI components:

     ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/types/checkers/board.ts#L45-L47]
     declare module "../../checkers_stargateclient" {